Bank of America Is Suing Me For Credit Card Debt — How to win

 So, even though Bank of America seems like a behemoth of a company and you are only one person, you need to push back against that lawsuit.
 Why?
 Because there is a lot at stake.

-While you may simply ignore a debt collector that constantly calls your phone, a lawsuit is different.
-It is something that you should pay attention to.
-That is because if you ignore a lawsuit then Bank of America (or whichever company is suing you) can obtain a legal judgment against you – called a “default judgment.”
-With a default judgment, Bank of America has the legal authority to do things like harm your credit, garnish your wages, or gain access to the funds in your bank account.
+With a default judgment, Bank of America is awarded the legal authority to do things like harm your credit, garnish your wages, or gain access to the funds in your bank account.
 Those are not the results you want.

 Deadline Calculator